remixtedi/QAssistant/README.md

         {
             Assert.True(typeof(RemoteWebElement) == _elementFinder.FindElement(_googlePage, "Logo").GetType());
         }
 ```
-* **WaitUntilElementIsDisplayed** - Extension method finds the first "IWebElement" using the given method and condition and waits for it's visibility.
-* **HoverOnElement, ElementExists, GetParent, GetChild, GetPreviousSibling, GetNextSibling** - Extension methods

-## Changes
-* **WaitUntilFindElement** extension method now finds the first "IWebElement" using the given method and condition and waits for it's existence.

-## Bug Fixes
-* Some bug fixes and improvements...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.